Napat/git_newbie/content_01.md

 ```

 -----------------------------------------------------
-# CHAPTER02: Reset, Diff, Unindex, Update-index and basic working with remote
+# CHAPTER02: Reset, Diff, Unindex, Update-index and basic working with remote(1)

 ## Reset
 - Unstage change using reset